h2oai/sparkling-water/doc/tutorials/use_as_spark_package.rst

 Use Sparkling Water via Spark Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sparkling Water is also published as a Spark package.
-You can use it
-directly from your Spark distribution.
-The name of published package is `ai.h2o:sparkling-water-package`
-and it references all published Sparkling Water modules.
-Moreover, each
-module can be used as Spark package if necessary.
+You can use it directly from your Spark distribution.
+The name of the published package is **ai.h2o:sparkling-water-package**, and it references all published Sparkling Water modules.
+Moreover, each module can be used as a Spark package if necessary.

 For example, if you have Spark version 2.2 and would like to use
 Sparkling Water version 2.2.7 and launch example